 3. REMOTE FILE INCLUSION

-Remote file inclusion is the most often found vulnerability on the website.
+Remote file inclusion is the vulnerability most often found on websites.

 exploits to escalate his privileges and take over the whole system.

-RFI can lead to following serious things on website :
+RFI can lead to the following serious things on website:

 - Code execution on the web server

 Local File Inclusion (LFI) is when you have the ability to browse through the server by means of directory transversal.
 One of the most common uses of LFI is to discover the /etc/passwd file.
 This file contains the user information of a Linux system.
 Hackers find sites vulnerable to LFI the same way I discussed for RFIs.

 Let’s say a hacker found a vulnerable site, like www.target-site.com/index.php?p=about, by means of directory transversal he would then try to browse to the /etc/passwd file: